influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 data in the database.
 Downsampling is a common use case for the `INTO` clause.

-#### Example 5: Write aggregated results for more than one measurement to a different database (downsampling with backreferencing)
+#### Write aggregated results for more than one measurement to a different database (downsampling with backreferencing)

 ```
 > SELECT MEAN(*) INTO "where_else"."autogen".:MEASUREMENT FROM /.*/ WHERE time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:06:00Z' GROUP BY time(12m)